-Any U.S. or Canadian law student in good standing at a law school who will have completed one year of academic work prior to May 30, 2014 is eligible for the program.
+Any U.S. or Canadian law student in good standing at a law school who will have completed one year of academic work before May 29, 2015 is eligible for the program.

 - Washburn Law students are considered to be in good standing when their cumulative grade point average is 2.0 or above.

 - Non-Washburn students must furnish a letter from the Dean or Registrar certifying their current good standing.